 About Maggie Pitts

 Maggie Pitts (PhD, Penn State, 2005) joined the Department of Communication at the University of Arizona as an Assistant Professor in the Fall 2011.
 Her program of research centers on the types of everyday talk people use to manage transitions across the life course (such as health decision-making, end-of-life and later life conversations, retirement, international sojourning, etc.).
 Transitions offer a rich context for the study of interpersonal communication, as it is during these times that people often become acutely aware of the importance of “talk” and a shifting sense of self.
 Dr. Pitts specializes in qualitative research methods including observation, interviewing, focus groups, and case studies.
-Her research has been published in the Journal of Social Issues, Journal of Language and Social Psychology, Journal of Applied Communication Research, Health Communication, Communication and Medicine, International Journal of Intercultural Relations, Qualitative Health Research, The Qualitative Report, and Qualitative Research.
+Her research has been published in Communication Monographs, Journal of Social Issues, Journal of Language and Social Psychology, Journal of Multilingual and Multicultural Development, Language and Communication, Journal of Applied Communication Research, Health Communication, Communication and Medicine, International Journal of Intercultural Relations, Journal of International and Intercultural Communication, Qualitative Health Research, The Qualitative Report, and Qualitative Research.

 Very recently her work has turned toward “the bright side” of communication to consider ways of enhancing communication experiences across the lifespan.
 Toward this end, she has co-edited two volumes on positive communication - the first of their kind to harness and provide focus for a movement in Positive Communication - The Positive Side of Interpersonal Communication (Socha & Pitts, Eds., 2012) and Positive Communication in Health and Wellness (Pitts & Socha, Eds., 2013).
 A positive communication approach looks at “what we’re doing right” in our communication and relationships rather than “what is going wrong.”